The RealReal, Inc. (NASDAQ:REAL) President Levesque Rati Sahi Sells 1,250 Shares

 - On Friday, August 20th, Levesque Rati Sahi sold 7,024 shares of The RealReal stock.
 The stock was sold at an average price of $12.08, for a total value of $84,849.92.

-A number of equities analysts have issued reports on REAL shares.
-KeyCorp lowered their price target on The RealReal from $32.00 to $20.00 and set an “overweight” rating on the stock in a research report on Tuesday, October 5th.
-BTIG Research reiterated a “hold” rating on shares of The RealReal in a research report on Thursday, July 8th.
-Needham & Company LLC started coverage on The RealReal in a research report on Friday, September 3rd.
-They set a “buy” rating and a $35.00 price target on the stock.
-Morgan Stanley lowered their price target on The RealReal from $25.00 to $23.00 and set an “equal weight” rating on the stock in a research report on Tuesday, August 10th.
-Finally, Stifel Nicolaus reissued a “hold” rating on shares of The RealReal in a report on Tuesday, October 19th.
-Six investment analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-According to MarketBeat.com, The RealReal has a consensus rating of “Buy” and a consensus target price of $24.57.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Global Retirement Partners LLC boosted its stake in shares of The RealReal by 100.0% during the third quarter.
+Global Retirement Partners LLC now owns 2,000 shares of the company’s stock valued at $26,000 after acquiring an additional 1,000 shares during the last quarter.
+Banco de Sabadell S.A acquired a new stake in shares of The RealReal during the first quarter valued at $32,000.
+Banque Cantonale Vaudoise acquired a new stake in shares of The RealReal during the second quarter valued at $50,000.
+Turim 21 Investimentos Ltda. acquired a new stake in shares of The RealReal during the second quarter valued at $63,000.
+Finally, Great West Life Assurance Co.
+Can lifted its position in The RealReal by 188.2% during the second quarter.
+Great West Life Assurance Co.
+Can now owns 4,156 shares of the company’s stock worth $82,000 after buying an additional 2,714 shares during the period.
+98.76% of the stock is currently owned by institutional investors and hedge funds.

-Several large investors have recently bought and sold shares of REAL.
-Price T Rowe Associates Inc. MD increased its holdings in shares of The RealReal by 2,898.2% in the first quarter.
-Price T Rowe Associates Inc. MD now owns 2,464,559 shares of the company’s stock valued at $55,773,000 after purchasing an additional 2,382,358 shares during the last quarter.
-Invesco Ltd. increased its holdings in shares of The RealReal by 46.5% in the second quarter.
-Invesco Ltd. now owns 3,744,407 shares of the company’s stock valued at $73,989,000 after purchasing an additional 1,189,318 shares during the last quarter.
-JPMorgan Chase & Co. increased its holdings in shares of The RealReal by 36.9% in the second quarter.
-JPMorgan Chase & Co. now owns 4,039,204 shares of the company’s stock valued at $79,814,000 after purchasing an additional 1,089,037 shares during the last quarter.
-ProShare Advisors LLC grew its position in The RealReal by 78.0% in the second quarter.
-ProShare Advisors LLC now owns 2,113,597 shares of the company’s stock worth $41,765,000 after acquiring an additional 926,385 shares during the period.
-Finally, Credit Suisse AG grew its position in The RealReal by 185.8% in the second quarter.
-Credit Suisse AG now owns 1,383,877 shares of the company’s stock worth $27,345,000 after acquiring an additional 899,750 shares during the period.
-98.76% of the stock is owned by hedge funds and other institutional investors.
+A number of research analysts recently weighed in on REAL shares.
+Morgan Stanley dropped their price objective on The RealReal from $25.00 to $23.00 and set an “equal weight” rating on the stock in a report on Tuesday, August 10th.
+Raymond James raised The RealReal from a “market perform” rating to an “outperform” rating and set a $19.00 price objective on the stock in a report on Tuesday.
+Needham & Company LLC started coverage on The RealReal in a report on Friday, September 3rd.
+They set a “buy” rating and a $35.00 price objective on the stock.
+Zacks Investment Research lowered The RealReal from a “buy” rating to a “hold” rating in a report on Friday, October 22nd.
+Finally, BTIG Research reissued a “hold” rating on shares of The RealReal in a report on Thursday, July 8th.
+Six analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
+According to data from MarketBeat, The RealReal currently has an average rating of “Buy” and an average price target of $24.57.

 The RealReal, Inc is an online luxury consignment site, which engages in the consignment of luxury goods across multiple categories, including women’s, men’s, kids, jewelry, watches, home and art.
 It sells pieces from designers such as Chanel, Christian Louboutin, Gucci, Hermes, Louis Vuitton, Prada, Celine, Jimmy Choo, Burberry, and Valentino.